romanwrites/rsschool-cv-frontend/cv.md

 I like to design software architecture, code and work in team

 ### Hobbies
-I like to read books, learn english and deutsche, communicate with people
+I like to read books, swim, learn english and deutsche, communicate with people

 ## Works
 * [Minishell](https://github.com/kukinpower/minishell) Own implementation of the shell.